wickathou/cataloger/README.md

 ### Tech Stack <a name="tech-stack"></a>

-- Languages: Ruby
+- Languages: Ruby, SQL
-- Frameworks: N/A
+- Frameworks: Rspec
 - Technologies Used: GIT, GITHUB, LINTERS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>